JeffersonLab/hps-mc/README.md

 sudo apt-get install build-essential maven gfortran cmake python3 libgsl-dev git wget
 ```

+You may want to [download](https://cmake.org/download/) and install the latest version of CMake instead of using the one from your package manager so that it is up to date.

 A few Python libraries need to be installed as well:

 ```